PagerDuty Agent Integration Guide

 (for systemd-based systems, like Ubuntu 16.04) or service

-(for SysV init-based systems, like Ubuntu 14.04) command to start, stop, and check the status of the Agent.
+(for SysV init-based systems, like Ubuntu 14.04) command to start, stop, and check the agent's status.

 systemd example: